The Rag Trade – BBC Years – 1961 – 1963, ITV Years 1977 – 1978

 Produced By: Dennis Main Wilson (BBC), Bryan Izzard (LWT)

-All two series of the ITV version still exist, only 21 of the original 23 episodes of the first two BBC series (1961-62) still exist in the BBC archives, all 13 episodes of the third (and final) BBC series (1963) and the ‘Christmas Night with the Stars’ sketch (1962) do not exist.
+All two series of the ITV version still exist, only 21 of the original 23 episodes of the first two BBC series (1961-62) still exist in the BBC archives, all 13 episodes of the third (and final) BBC series (1963) and the ‘Christmas Night with the Stars’ sketch (1962) are missing from the archives.